■ Duties and responsibilities:

 Privacy issues in public areas

-Patients recording in public areas of a doctor’s office, such as waiting rooms and other common spaces, could possibly capture other people who are not involved in the patient’s healthcare encounter.
+Patients recording in public areas of a doctor’s private office, such as waiting rooms and other common spaces, could possibly capture other people who are not involved in the patient’s healthcare encounter.
 The recordings could include identifiable information about another patient or staff member and lead to an allegation of a privacy breach against the physician.

 The allegations would be based on physicians’ ethical and legal obligations to maintain their patients’ personal health information in accordance with privacy legislation.
 Physicians are also required to protect the personal information of their employees.
 The general rule is that identifiable, personal information about an individual cannot be collected, used, or disclosed unless the individual has provided consent, or unless it is otherwise required or permitted by law.

-The CMPA has seen cases in which video taken by a patient in a doctor’s office without the physician’s knowledge has appeared on public websites and on social media.
+The CMPA has seen cases in which video taken by a patient in a doctor’s private office without the physician’s knowledge has appeared on public websites and on social media.

 Impact on the doctor-patient relationship